 How many bottles of wine do you intend to store in your wine chiller?
 This is an indispensable factor to consider if you are thinking of purchasing one and finding your kitchen space as well as the number of wine bottles you have.
 Modern manufacturers provide the number of bottles to store in a wine chiller, so consumers can decide which one suits their needs.

 If you wish to store more wine, it is suggested for you to purchase a wine chiller that can save more than 100 bottles to be able to fit into your wine chiller.
 This is a rule of thumb, especially when you are fond of collecting various kinds of wines.

 Again, ask yourself how many bottles of wine do you wish to store in your wine chiller to decide which is to purchase.

 Thermoelectric or Compressor?

-Wine chillers can be categorized into two systems: One which uses compressor like a normal fridge and another uses thermoelectric, which has a quieter effect and low vibrations.
+Wine chillers can be categorized into two systems: One which uses a compressor like a normal fridge and another uses thermoelectric, which has a more quiet effect and low vibrations.

 The chillers that use a thermoelectric system, however, claim to be better because they’re reticent.
-If silence is a green thumb to you, then you may want to consider buying one of these units, but thermoelectric units don’t produce cool air into the unit as much as they pull heat out of the unit.
-Once the heat has been pulled out, the chiller just helps keep the cooler air that has been separated from, the hotter air inside.
-If you’re starting to feel like this means thermoelectric units don’t cool the bottles all that much, you’d be right.
+If silence is a green thumb to you, then you may want to consider buying one of these units, but thermoelectric units don’t produce cool air into the unit as much as they pull heat out.
+Once the heat has been pulled out, the chiller helps keep the cooler air that has been separated from the hotter air inside.
+If you’re starting to feel this, then this means thermoelectric units doesn’t cool the bottles all that much, you’d be right.
 But again, they’re quiet, and that’s one of the main reasons they’re so popular.

 Single Zone or Dual Zone?